 Chimney/Stove Pipe Oven

-The oven fits on the stove pipe above the stove and is heated by the smoke circulating around the stove box before exiting out the top of the pipe.
-It also causes more heat to be dumped into the tent before it can be carried away.
+The wood stove oven fits on the stove pipe above the stove and is heated by the smoke circulating around the stove box before exiting out the top of the pipe.
+It also causes more heat to be dumped into the tent before it can be carried away up and out the stove pipe.

 The oven is a fun accessory and there is nothing like hot buttered biscuits for breakfast at camp, but truth is, it is difficult to keep the oven at a constant temperature.
 It’s nice if you have someone that wants to take the time to bake.
 We use the stove more often when we are simply camping for fun or ice fishing, but do not usually use it at elk camp when we want to get going early.

-I hope this helps you to decide to get a wall tent and camp stove so you can take the family camping or get closer to the action in your own elk camp.
+I hope this helps you to decide to get a wall tent and camp stove so you can take the family camping or get closer to the action in your own hunting or ice fishing camp.